openizr/typescript-dev-kit/CONTRIBUTING.md

 Project is structured as follow:
 - **`/docs`:** contains the documentation automatically generated from code
 - **`library`:** contains the actual library codebase
-- **`playground`:** contains a bunch of code samples and allows you to play with the library in real-time while developing it
+- **`examples`:** contains a bunch of code samples and allows you to play with the library in real-time while developing it

 ## License